List of Days of Our Lives characters introduced in the 1980s: Marcus Hunter

 Marcus had always wanted to know about his past, and, in 1989, got help from Gail Carson, an anesthesiologist at the hospital.
 Marcus, Steve, and Gail went to Charleston, South Carolina to talk to Marcus' aunt, Lizzie Putnam.
 Lizzie didn't tell them much, and forced him to stop looking into his past.
 Later, he becomes entangled with Steve's investigation with Saul Taylor's revival camp, briefly dating Saul's daughter Faith.
 Eventually, Marcus remembered that his parents had been killed by Saul and his partner, Jericho, when they had blown up the church that they were in.
 Marcus eventually learned Gail was really an ISA agent, and that ended their friendship.

 After Steve was believed to have been killed, he developed feelings for Kayla but she did not return those feelings.
 In 1992, Marcus left Salem.
 In time, he eventually had two daughters Jada and Talia.
-It is unknown who their mother is and Marcus has since passed away in between his departure and Jada's arrival in Salem.
+It is unknown who their mother is and Marcus has since died in between his departure and Jada's arrival in Salem.